elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/new-function-syntax.md

 **Advanced Functions: The "new" Function Syntax**

-import CloseAllAnswers from '../../../src/components/CloseAnswers/CloseAllAnswers.js';

 <CloseAllAnswers />

-### Explain the new Function constructor syntax in JavaScript?
+### Can you explain the new Function constructor syntax in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>